All Superheroes Must Die: Plot

 Once there, they find two guns next to the TV set.
 Rickshaw appears and reveals he has Cutthroat's sister hostage, then orders Cutthroat to kill the other two in order to save her.
 Charge and Shadow try to reason with him, but he attacks Charge, bitter about how he was always treated as a sidekick by him.
 While fighting, he picks up a pair of knives, throwing one onto Shadow's shoulder and slashing Charge across the chest with the other, before Charge drives it into his chest.
 Cutthroat dies, and, soon after, Rickshaw executes his sister.
-Charge and Shadow grieve briefly before Charge reveals that he loves Shadow, and that, unlike the other three who each got a power and agelessness from "that thing [that] fell out of the sky", he himself never had any special powers, which is why he had been constantly training and why he has aged over the time they had been apart.
+Charge and Shadow grieve briefly before Charge reveals that he loves Shadow, and that, unlike the other three who each got a power and agelessness from "that thing [that] fell out of the sky", he never had powers, which is why he had been constantly training and why he has aged over the time they had been apart.
 He reveals that he can locate Rickshaw and kill him, as he can see them but not hear them, but he needs the location of the next TV set to do so.

 When they arrive at the location of the next TV set, Rickshaw orders one to kill the other.
 Charge tells Shadow that she needs to shoot him in a way that would make it seem as if he died, then he would find and kill Rickshaw while he was distracted monitoring her.
 She does, unwillingly, and heads out towards the "Last Round".
 Meanwhile, Charge triangulates his position, then storms his hideout.
 Rickshaw, shocked to see him alive, is shot by Charge with a shotgun, but manages to activate a failsafe device right before he dies.
 Charge tells Shadow to head out of town, but she frees the civilians of the Last Round and then finds his map, where he had marked Rickshaw's location.
 She finds him and helps him to his feet, and they leave the hideout as the timer counts down, with little more than a minute left.